Wizards snap Utah’s 24-game home winning streak, win 125-121

 Wizards: Alex Len made Washington’s only 3-pointer in the first quarter.
 It was just the seventh made 3-pointer for Len this season and his only basket of the game. … The Wizards outscored Utah 57-14 in bench points and 58-46 in the paint.

-Jazz: Jordan Clarkson (right sprained ankle) and Mike Conley (right hamstring injury management) did not play. … Mitchell is averaging 40.5 points over his last four games. … Utah outscored Washington 18-11 in second-chance points. … Rudy Gobert and Royce O’Neale each finished with 12 rebounds.
+Jazz: Jordan Clarkson (right sprained ankle) and Mike Conley (right hamstring injury management) did not play. … Mitchell is averaging 40.5 points over his last four games. … Utah outscored Washington 18-11 in second-chance points. … Gobert and Royce O’Neale each finished with 12 rebounds.

 UP NEXT